 LSSU utilizes a fifteen (15) week semester and it is expected that full-term classes meet the entire 15 weeks.
-The 15th week is generally referred to as a "finals week", however, it should be noted that it is a part of the semester and that educationally significant learning experiences should occur during that week.
+The 15th week is generally referred to as "finals week"; however, it should be noted that it is a part of the semester and that educationally significant learning experiences should occur during that week.
 This instructional week cannot be eliminated, waived or made optional.

-One feature of the 15th week is that class time is allocated in a two-hour block allowing faculty the option of providing a longer Final Exam as the summative assessment to measure student learning outcomes.
+One feature of the 15th week is that class time is allocated in a two-hour block, allowing faculty the option of providing a longer Final Exam as the summative assessment to measure student learning outcomes.
 Other faculty may choose to use the time for any number of educationally significant learning experiences or other summative assessments of student learning.
+Alternative formatting of this 15th week must be approved by the Dean, who may confer with the Provost.